sonawaneshraddha/dataViz/README.md

 #### Install virtual environment:

-For python version older than 3.4,

         $ pip install virtualenv
         $ virtualenv venv

 venv is the name of your virtual environment folder.
 You can call it anything you want.

-For python version 3.4 and above,

-        $ python -m venv venv

 #### Install Flask:

         $ venv\Scripts\pip install Flask

 ### For Mac OS X,

 #### Install virtual environment